-Paper manufacturers are being smart in order to maintain the needs for digital companies by resourcing products like packaging paper.
+Paper manufacturers are being smart in order to maintain the needs of digital companies by resourcing products like packaging paper.
 The packaging industry is still big in the market and is required to carry industries like shipping, logistics, food, and many more.

 Packaging Paper in Digital Markets

-Since the digital markets now focus on less time consumption and better services, industries like e-commerce require different grades of packaging papers to meet the standards.
+Since the digital markets now focus on less time consuming and better services, industries like e-commerce require different grades of packaging papers to meet the standards.
 To meet these requirements, e-commerce gives support to paper manufacturers with a mutual benefit of business growth.